 What makes links so important?

 But first, what makes these integrations so important?
-Each system has its own way of capturing data.
-Think of customer information, payments, or reservations, for example.
-If these systems don't work together, you run the risk of duplicate work, errors, or a lack of clarity.
+Every system has its own way of recording data.
+Think, for example, of customer information, payments, or reservations.
+If these systems do not work together, you run the risk of duplicate work, errors, or a lack of overview.
 Integrations ensure that data is automatically exchanged between your programs.
-This not only saves time but also ensures that data is always up-to-date.
+This not only saves time but also ensures that data is always up to date.

-Our reservation system offers four ways to connect systems.
-Each type has its own advantages and applications, so you can choose what best suits your business.
+In our reservation system, there are four ways to link systems together.
+Each type comes with its own benefits and applications, so you can choose what best suits your company.

 1. Native links

-Native integrations are pre-built into the i-Reserve reservation system and therefore easy to use.
+Native integrations are ready-to-use built into the i-Reserve reservation system and are therefore easy to use.
 Think, for example, of integrations with payment providers or calendars.
-Simply set them up
+You only need to configure them

 Examples of native connections: